PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 no-ops, observes no index for a Transpose-free graph, and compares the maintained index with a fresh rebuild.

+Expanded HardSigmoid QDQ layout-bridge cleanup is owned by the same Torch/TensorFlow-free `passes/quantized_activation.py` module.
+The owner recognizes both `MUL->ADD->RELU_0_TO_1` and `MUL->ADD->MAXIMUM->MINIMUM` forms, traverses every linear edge through one `ModelIRGraphIndex`, updates the DQ/Q edges differentially, and removes both inverse Transposes in one indexed compaction.
+Rank-matched side constants are permuted only after every required constant has been validated: exclusive constants update in place, while shared constants are cloned and rewired through the index.
+Thus a missing late clamp constant is now a transactional no-op rather than leaving an earlier constant partially remapped.

+The owner preserves exact inverse-permutation and per-tensor quantization guards, source shape/signature propagation, destination dtype/quantization cloning, pruning, lineage, and the existing stats key.
+Every expanded HardSigmoid intermediate, including the `MAXIMUM` output in the clamp form, is treated as a public boundary when listed as a graph output.
+Focused characterization covers both valid forms in one graph, private and shared constant remapping, maintained-index equivalence, public intermediates and source, fan-out, per-channel quantization, non-inverse permutations, transactional rejection, and the no-Transpose/no-index preflight.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter